It was already seven in the morning. The air outside the window felt fresh and calm - nothing like what was brewing inside the room.

 The boy who could argue for his rights, who never backed down, who wasn't afraid of anyone - why did a few careless words sting this much?

 How dare he say that?
-What does he even think of himself?
+What did he even think of himself?

-Am I the one at fault?
-No. It's him.
-It's always been him.
-I'll never forgive him for what he did.
+Am i the one at fault?
+No. It had always been him.
+I would never forgive him for what he did.

 He clenched his fists, trying to steady the anger rising in his chest.

 Aveer, you need to be strong, he told himself.
 You did nothing wrong.
-You don't have to carry the weight of that piece of garbage's words.
-He's nothing - just living junk.
+You don't have to carry the weight of those worthless words.
+He is nothing - just… useless living junk.

 Did he really forget what he did to me?
-How can he act like none of it happened?
+How could he act like none of it had happened?

 He exhaled sharply and forced the thoughts away.